hankhank10/alpine-fetch/readme.md

 ### String to x-text

-The most basic example is to pull a string from the server and populate it in your markup via the `x-text` method of alpine.
+The most basic example is to fetch a string from the server and populate it in your markup via the `x-text` method of alpine.

 ```html
 <div x-data>